- Many users claimed that VirtualBox won't open on their Windows 10 PCs after update.

-Most problems are related with recently applied Windows updates, which mean that we are discussing about compatibility issues, about certain Windows 10 settings that must be adjusted, or about outdated drivers.
+Most problems are related to recently applied Windows updates, which mean that we are discussing compatibility issues, certain Windows 10 settings that must be adjusted, or outdated drivers.

 The overall idea is that VirtualBox can stop working on Windows 10 without any apparent reasons.
 However, this is a common problem that can be addressed easily and without losing your files.

-How to fix VirtualBox not opening in Windows 10
+What to do if VirtualBox is not opening in Windows 10?

 1. Reinstall VirtualBox